 Opportunity for teams to have time for vertical planning.
 Opportunities for professional development in areas of needs.
 Systematic school-wide safety and discipline plan.
-Teachers also collaborate in providing ongoing support, fostering innovation/flexibility, employing technology, and fostering-Collaboration.
+Teachers also collaborate in providing ongoing support, fostering innovation/flexibility, deconstructing standards, and implementing effective instructional strategies.
 Multiple teams support & drive vision and direction of NFES.